Crabback/Full-Stack-Web-Pennsgram/README.md

                                           - try to search non-existing usernames
                                           - follow/unfollow users and see the updates

-**Notice:** The navbar on the top is only for grading and development purposes. will be removed in the final versions.
+**Notice:** The navbar on the top is only for grading and development purposes, and it will be removed in the final version.

 # Progress:
 HW1: Architecture Design (Completed)